KiLJ4EdeN/fuzzc/README.md

 ### To see an example usage:

-1 - Clone the repo and put the module in the cwd.
+1 - Clone the repo.
 ```bash
 git clone https://github.com/KiLJ4EdeN/fuzzc/
 cd fuzzc